josephmate/josephmate.github.io/_posts/2016-02-04-how-to-avoid-busy-waiting.md

 Update 2021-04-08: Viliam, a reader on my wordpress spotted an error.
 Thank you again!
 I called notify() and wait() on the implicit `this` rather than the lock!
 This adds to my argument that the best way to wait for something is to use a Future.
-There's so many ways to get it wrong.
+There are so many ways to get it wrong.

 <a href="http://www.amazon.com/Programming-Interviews-Exposed-Secrets-Landing/dp/1118261364/ref=sr_1_1?ie=UTF8&qid=1454104897&sr=8-1&keywords=programming+interviews+exposed">Programming Interviews Exposed</a> asks us to describe busy waiting and how to avoid it.
 The book provides a decent solution, but not the best solution.
 I'll first introduce the problem and then build upon the solution until we have our best solution.
 <h2>Busy Waiting</h2>